DevToolX/FinancialCal/README.md

 The mortgage calculator determines the monthly payment and total cost for a mortgage based on the mortgage rate, mortgage term (in years), and mortgage amount provided.

-## Usage

-To use the Financial Calculators module, simply import the `FinancialCalculator` class from `fincal.py`:

 ## API